Skip to main content

 AI for educators who cite their sources.

-Paste the standard you teach to — Common Core, NGSS, state frameworks, IB, your district's — and the Architect drafts lesson plans, rubrics, gradebook formulas, and IEP / 504 templates against that spec.
-The loop runs until the citations_present gate clears.
-Every output cites the standard verbatim, with a full chain of custody.
+Paste the standard you teach to — Common Core, NGSS, a state framework, IB, your district's own scope and sequence — and brief the Architect.
+A run drafts lesson plans, rubrics, gradebook formulas, and IEP / 504 templates against that spec, and keeps running until the citations gate clears.
+Every output cites the standard verbatim, ships with a signed receipt, and opens in an editable Canvas.
 No fabricated standards.
 No pretend compliance badges.

-Education delivery receipt — Photosynthesis unit grade 6 with required_sections, citations_present, and readability gates passed
+An Accentor education delivery receipt — Photosynthesis unit plan with required_sections, citations_present, and readability gates passed; framework cited verbatim.

 Education receipt: Photosynthesis unit plan — required_sections, citations_present, and readability gates passed.
-Framework cited verbatim.
+Standard cited verbatim.
+Signature verifiable at a public URL.

 Three shapes of classroom work